Liver Cancer: Introduction

 What is liver cancer?

 Liver cancer is cancer that starts in your liver.
 This is also called primary liver cancer.
 Primary liver cancer is not the same as cancer that started somewhere else in the body and then has spread (metastasized) to the liver.
 Cancer that starts in another organ, such as the colon, breast, or lung, and then spreads to the liver is called secondary liver cancer.
-Secondary liver cancer is more common in the United States than primary liver cancer.
+Secondary liver cancer is more common in the U.S. than primary liver cancer.
 Cancer that has spread to the liver from somewhere else is treated like the original cancer.
 For instance, lung cancer that has spread to the liver is treated like lung cancer.

 Understanding the liver